What is systems thinking?

 Systems thinking provides a powerful framework for understanding and addressing the interconnected factors that affect teaching and learning.
 This thinking can help educators and administrators develop strategies to better support students as well as the institutions themselves.

-What is systems thinking in education?
+What does this approach look like in education?
 It can include:

 In all of these fields, questions like “What am I not seeing here?” or “What's under the iceberg that I don’t understand?” can help you begin to grasp the whole system.

-If you’re interested in learning more about the mechanics of systems thinking and the ways it can be applied in business, healthcare, education and other fields, UOPX teaches these and other vital skills in the following programs:
+If you’re interested in learning more about the mechanics of systems thinking and the ways it can be applied in business, healthcare, education and other fields, University of Phoenix offers:

 ABOUT THE AUTHOR